CBPP/crunchbangplusplus.org/_posts/2015-4-13-jekyll-yo.md

 layout: post
 title:  "Blank Post 1"
 date:   2015-04-14 00:00:00
-categories: jekyll update
+categories: cbpp update
 ---

-This is a blank post.
++ Let's see what

-SON.
++ Putting a list

-This is to show how you would add another post.
++ in here looks like